 Now, I’m committed to using data to inform my policies, to look at what the numbers show us, and make policy based on data.
 So let’s take housing as an example.
 Seventy percent of the people who are currently unhoused in San Francisco were previously living in housing in San Francisco.
 So if we are committed to finding ways to reduce and address the housing crisis, we need to start by ensuring that people who are currently housed don’t lose their housing through fraud, deceit or illegal tactics by corporate landlords.
 Turns out that a huge percentage of the people who have been owner-move-in evicted, OMI evicted, in San Francisco have been done so using fraud, deceit or threats.

 Being a progressive prosecutor, Amy, is not just about decarceration, reducing racial disparities and so on.
 It’s also about making sure we are using the tremendous power and discretion of the District Attorney’s Office to enforce the laws equally.
 That means prosecuting corporate landlords when they commit fraud.
 It means prosecuting police when they commit murder or perjury.
 It means prosecuting corporations when they dump toxic waste into our communities, as they did in the Hunters Point shipyards.
 And it means having a broader vision of using the District Attorney’s Office to actually keep our communities safe, not simply wage a racist war on drugs.

-AMY GOODMAN: Chesa Boudin, we want to thank you very much for being with us.
-San Francisco deputy public defender, now candidate for San Francisco district attorney.
+AMY GOODMAN: Chesa Boudin, we want to thank you very much for being with us, San Francisco deputy public defender, now candidate for San Francisco district attorney.
 The election, the primary, is next week.

-A new documentary tells the story of the terrible fires that ravaged the Bronx in the 1970s and the community that fought to save their neighborhood.
+When we come back, speaking of homelessness, speaking of losing homes, Decade of Fire.
+A new documentary tells the story of the terrible fires that ravaged the Bronx in the ’70s and the community that fought to save their neighborhood.
 Stay with us.